c3d/xl/doc/HANDBOOK_3-types.md

 ### Destruction

 When the lifetime of a value `V` terminates, the statement `delete V` automatically evaluates.
+Declared entites are destroyed in the reverse order of their declaration.
 A `delete X:T` definition is called a _destructor_ for type `T`.
-Declared entites are destroyed in the revere order of their declaration.
+It often has an [inout](#inout) parameter for the value to destroy, in order to be able to modify its argument, i.e. a destructor often has a signature like `delete X:*T`.

 There is a built-in default definition of that statement that has no effect and matches any value: